 WHAT TO EXPECT AT PSYCHOLOGY ONE

-This year's Psychology One Conference will be held in-person on June 22nd and 23rd at Duke University.
+The 2024 Psychology One Conference will be held in-person on June 27th and 28th at Duke University.

 The conference is held over two days and includes many opportuties to engage and connect with other attendees through discussions, activities, and brief and longer presentations.
 The conference begins at 8:00am both mornings and concludes at 6:30pm on Thursday, and at 1:30pm on Friday.
 Breakfast, lunch, refreshments and snacks are provided on site.
 All events are held on Duke's campus, located just minutes from the famous Duke Chapel and picturesque Duke Gardens.